pexels-ann-h-45017-15251149

 When the players identified in the DACI framework work effectively together, your decisions are made without delay, are revisited only with good reason, and balance all stakeholder needs.
 DACI for the win!

 We’ve got a wealth of resources, activities, and workshops designed to help improve your organization’s decision-making.
-Reach out at info@cwtrainingandconsulting.com, and we’ll be happy to design a solution for you.
+If you enjoyed these tips, sign up for our newsletter so you don’t miss a future post or learning event announcement.

 Caught by Surprise by a Sure Thing: Learning from Failure